lhatsk/rbo-epsilon/README.md

-data/train_instances contains the protein IDs used in cross-validation data/test_instances contains the protein IDs used as a hold out set data/fasta FASTA files for train_instances and test_instances data/predictions RBO-EPSILON predictions for the benchmark sets
+data/train_instances contains the protein IDs used in cross-validation data/test_instances contains the protein IDs used as a hold out set data/folds contains splits used in 5-fold cross-validation based on train_instances data/fasta FASTA files for train_instances and test_instances data/predictions RBO-EPSILON predictions for the benchmark sets
 		./CASP11 (FASTA files in fasta/ subdirectory)